Featured image: The world of academia is pomp and full of elitism.

 During the 13th century systems of degrees with ranked precedence were formally developed.
 The grades were ‘Scholar’, ‘Bachelor’, or ‘Masters’.
 Titles were created in correspondence to the faculty assigned to ‘readers’ of a subject. (‘Faculty’, literally ‘an inherent mental or physical power’, incidentally, is a term used for departmental groups in universities.)

 ‘Doctor’ (‘Dr.’ or ‘Dr’) was derived from a Latin verb ‘docere’, meaning ‘to teach’, and is, thus, fully academic at its roots.
 Historically, it denoted that the individual was qualified to teach at a university.
 ‘Professor’ (‘Prof.’) denotes something similar to ‘Doctor’ but commonly with elevated status.
 Both are officially recognised personal titles.

 When we think of a doctor, however, we tend to conceive an image of a medical practitioner—as was apparent even in Shakespeare’s writing.
 But the term only gained clinical connotations over time.

-In the UK and the British Empire the Royal College of Physicians legally restricted the availability of the title: prosecution of an individual professing to be a ‘Doctor’ without being qualified was enshrined in law with the Medical Act 1858.
-US medical societies were less strict as they enabled colleges to endorse medical practitioners with the use of the title in the 19th century.
+In the UK and the British Empire the Royal College of Physicians legally restricted the availability of the title.
+Prosecution of an individual professing to be a ‘Doctor’ without being qualified was enshrined in law with the Medical Act 1858.
+US medical societies were less strict and enabled colleges to endorse medical practitioners with the use of the title in the 19th century.